commercify-store/commercify-self-hosted/README.md

 # Commercify Self Hosted

-Commercify Self Hosted (CSH) is a PHP based framework to quickly develop online stores.
-To develop a Commercify store, you need to run CSH locally, and deploy it when you are done.
+Commercify Self Hosted (CSH) is a PHP-based framework designed for quickly developing online stores.
+To develop a Commercify store, you need to run CSH locally and deploy it once you're done.

-## Getting started
+## Getting Started

-### Get a copy of the CSH framework
+### Obtaining the CSH Framework

-To run CSH locally, first you need to have a local copy of the framework on your machine.
-There are different ways to get a copy of CSH:
+To run CSH locally, you'll first need a copy of the framework.
+There are several methods to obtain it:

-#### 1. Download a release
+#### 1. Download a Release

-- Download a release on [Github's releases page](https://github.com/commercify-store/commercify-self-hosted/releases).
+- Download the latest release from the [GitHub Releases Page](https://github.com/commercify-store/commercify-self-hosted/releases).
-- *Alternatively, download the latest release on [the Commercify website](https://self-hosted.commercify.com/download).*
+- Alternatively, download the latest release from [the Commercify website](https://self-hosted.commercify.com/download).

-> **_NOTE:_**  All CSH releases already contain all necessarry dependencies.
-You do not need to run `composer install` or `npm install`.
+> **Note:** All CSH releases come with the necessary dependencies.
+There's no need to run `composer install` or `npm install`.

 ---

-#### 2. Clone from Github
+#### 2. Clone from GitHub

-- Clone this repo: `git clone https://github.com/commercify-store/commercify-self-hosted.git`.
+- Clone the repository: `git clone https://github.com/commercify-store/commercify-self-hosted.git`.
-- Navigate to the CSH folder: `cd commercify-self-hosted`.
+- Navigate to the CSH directory: `cd commercify-self-hosted`.
-- Make sure to make your own repo and update the remote: `git remote remove origin && git remote add origin <your-new-repo-url>`.
+- Set up your own repository by updating the remote: `git remote remove origin && git remote add origin <your-new-repo-url>`.
-- Run `composer install` and `npm install` to get all the dependencies.
+- Run `composer install` and `npm install` to install all dependencies.

 ---

-#### 3. Use the Github template
+#### 3. Use the GitHub Template

-- Click on the `Use this template` button on Github to create a fresh repo with CSH included.
+- Click the **Use this template** button on GitHub to create a fresh repository with CSH included.
-- Clone the fresh repo from the template: `git clone <location-of-your-repo>`.
+- Clone the new repository: `git clone <location-of-your-repo>`.
-- Navigate to the CSH folder: `cd <your-repo-name>`.
+- Navigate to the CSH directory: `cd <your-repo-name>`.
-- Run `composer install` and `npm install` to get all the dependencies.
+- Run `composer install` and `npm install` to install all dependencies.

 ---

-### Run the framework
+### Running the Framework

-To run CSH locally, you need a local development environment that runs Apache, PHP and MySQL/MariaDB/PostgreSQL.
-CSH can run on any basic LAMP stack, but it is adviced to use DDEV.
+To run CSH locally, you'll need a local development environment with Apache, PHP, and MySQL/MariaDB/PostgreSQL.
+CSH can run on any basic LAMP stack, but we recommend using DDEV.
 Choose one of the options below to run CSH locally:

-#### 1: Run CSH on a local LAMP stack
+#### 1. Run CSH on a Local LAMP Stack

-> **_NOTE:_**  The base URL of your LAMP stack or the name of the framework folder may differ from the example above.
+> **Note:** The base URL of your LAMP stack or the name of the framework folder might differ.
 Check how to reach local projects on your LAMP stack to find the correct base URL.

 - Place the CSH framework folder in your web root directory.
 - Navigate to `http://localhost/commercify-self-hosted/setup`.
-- Follow the steps on the setup page to finish configuring your local CSH instance.
+- Follow the setup steps to complete the configuration of your local CSH instance.

 ---

-#### 2: Run on DDEV
+#### 2. Run on DDEV

-> **_NOTE:_**  Currently CSH uses **DDEV version 1.23.2** and **Docker version 27.4.1** To make sure your development environment works with CSH, you can use the same versions.
-But you can also use the newest versions of DDEV and Docker, as it should not have too much influence on CSH working or not.
+> **Note:** CSH currently uses **DDEV version 1.23.2** and **Docker version 27.4.1**.
+While you can use the latest versions of DDEV and Docker, the mentioned versions are recommended for optimal compatibility.

-To install and configure DDEV, please visit [the DDEV website](https://ddev.com/) and follow the instructions.
+To install and configure DDEV, please visit [the DDEV website](https://ddev.com/) and follow the setup instructions.

-- Navigate to the CSH folder: `cd commercify-self-hosted`.
+- Navigate to the CSH directory: `cd commercify-self-hosted`.
-- Open the file `.ddev/config.yaml` and check the versions for PHP and MariaDB.
-Make sure they are the same as the versions listed above in the `Versions used in the current development environment` section.
-Alternatively, use your own preferred version at your own risk.
+- Open the `.ddev/config.yaml` file and check the PHP and MariaDB versions.
+Ensure they match the versions listed in the `Versions used in the current development environment` section.
+Alternatively, you can use your preferred version at your own risk.
 - Start the project: `ddev start`.

-The output of `ddev start` should be similar to this:
+The output should be similar to:

 ```
-Successfully started self-hosted.commercify.store
-Project can be reached at https://self-hosted.commercify.store.ddev.site https://127.0.0.1:32769
+Successfully started self-hosted.commercify.store Project can be reached at https://self-hosted.commercify.store.ddev.site https://127.0.0.1:32769
 ```

-##### Versions used in the current development environment
+##### Versions Used in the Current Development Environment

 - **Apache**: 2.4.59
 - **PHP**: 8.2.20